natesymer/FHSTwitterEngine/README.markdown

 **For the future**

 I envision more endpoints, API v1.1 compatibility, and async (with blocks) methods.
-Blocks kick delegates' bums anyday.
+Blocks beat delegates anyday.

 **IMPORTANT**

 FHSTwitterEngine contains a heavily modified version of OAuthConsumer.
 I removed OADataFetcher and added block support to OAAsynchronousDataFetcher.
 I also fixed many memory leaks.

 <br />

+**Fixes for some common problems** (and best practices)

+- If you have the Dropbox SDK (DropboxSDK.framework) in your project, then you should delete the crypto folder in OAuthConsumer (it's included in the Dropbox SDK)
+- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class

 **Note to contributors**